Everyone knows that wages are taxed by the federal government, but Uncle Sam has a far-reaching definition of “taxable income.”

 2. Alaska Permanent Fund dividends

-When we named Anchorage, Alaska, among the best domestic retirement destinations of the year, we mentioned the Alaska Permanent Fund.
+When we named Anchorage, Alaska, among the best domestic retirement destinations for 2019, we mentioned the Alaska Permanent Fund.

 “The 25 Best Places in the U.S. to Retire in 2019” explains: